Welcome to the Spring term in Reception

 - Writing CVC and CCVC words e.g. top and rich.

-Try the link below to practise a range of phonics skills:
+Try this link below to practise a range of phonics skills:

 Try these links below to practise a range of maths skills: